 After hearing about seed syncing from multiple natural health practitioners, Britt began following the practice and after three months, her period returned without any of the PCOS-related symptoms she had previously experienced.
 She has had a great period ever since.

-Jenn has lived most of her life in Vancouver and Los Angeles, although originally from South Korea.
-The West Coast dogma of natural health paired with the Korean focus on holistic remedies meant she never used birth control for her menstrual problems, despite being prescribed it by her doctor.
-When Britt– her best friend from boarding school– introduced her to seed syncing, within three months, her periods become more regular and her persistent hormonal acne completely disappeared.
+Jenn Kim lived most of her life in LA and Vancouver, although originally from South Korea.
+The natural health dogma of the West Coast, paired with the Korean focus on holistic remedies meant that ‘the pill’ never appealed to her either for menstrual challenges, despite being prescribed it by her doctor.
+When Britt, her best friend from boarding school, introduced her to seed syncing, her periods became more regular and her persistent hormonal acne completely disappeared.

-The pair partnered to create a subscription-based service that helps women use natural food products to support their periods, starting with the commercialization of the seed syncing practice.
+The friends partnered to create a subscription-based service that helps women use natural food products to support their periods, starting with the commercialization of the seed syncing practice.

 Women have extremely limited options for regulating their menstrual cycles and balancing their hormones.
 Doctors often prescribe the birth control pill to women for any period-related problem— from irregular cycles to hormonal acne.
 In fact, the pill is so widely prescribed that 60% of women use it for a non-contraceptive purpose.